PinNaCode/magiskboot_build/README.md

 #### Windows (MinGW)

+Install [MSYS2][MSYS2] first, and change the setting of `mintty.exe` to grant it with administrator privileges (needed for using native symlinks in some conditions).

-> **Note**
+> **Warning**
 >
-> A minor amount of POSIX functions in `libc-compat/winsup/*_compat.c` are currently stubbed and no-op (e.g. chmod, chown, mknod), but it shouldn't cause too much trouble for magiskboot to work.
+> LLD from MINGW/UCRT environments currently has a bug that produces bad executables, so if you want to use LTO, please build under CLANG environments.
 >
-> However, if you know a better way to do this, please feel free to open a Pull Request to change it :)

-Install [MSYS2][MSYS2] first, and change the setting of `mintty.exe` to grant it with administrator privileges (needed for using native symlinks in some conditions).
+> For more details on differences between these environments, you can refer to the [MSYS2 documentation](https://www.msys2.org/docs/environments/).

 don't forget to set this environtment variable to allow symlinks to work properly: `export MSYS=winsymlinks:native` (required for the build I guess)